What are some running workouts that truly work? It is a question that many people will answer in different ways.

 I do this workout religiously.
 That being said, I don't normally do this every weekend.
 I will alternate one weekend with a harder long run followed with the next long run at a much easier pace.

 Lisa Rainsberger, the last American female to win the Boston Marathon and my professional coach of three years, taught me the importance of doing your long runs at speeds more relative to paces you are aiming to run for the marathon.

 This is why the long runs are so important and cannot be overlooked.
-I went from doing long runs at 7.30 pace to spending 15-22 miles close to 2-minutes faster per mile during these workouts.
-It felt weird but what didn’t feel weird was racing 2.12 marathoners when I was still a 2.40 marathoner.
+I went from doing long runs at 7.30 pace to spending 15-22 miles at 5:20 to 5:30 pace.

-This workout worked and created an enormous lactate tolerance to the point that I was able to handle paces that these elite marathoners were throwing at me in races.
-I promise, if you are patient and have the fortitude to endure these arduous runs, you are going to drop considerable time off your 5k to marathon race efforts.
+This workout worked and created an enormous lactate tolerance.
+I was able to handle paces that these elite marathoners were throwing at me in races.

 I had the rich opportunity to work for three years with one of the most accomplished female marathoners in the world.

-Lisa had personal bests of 52.30 for 10-miles, 2.28 for the marathon and 1.11 for the half-marathon and not only is she the last American female to win Boston, but also won Chicago twice and many others around the world.
+Lisa Rainsberger had personal bests of 52.30 for 10-miles, 2.28 for the marathon and 1.11 for the half-marathon.
+In addition, she was last American female to win the Boston Marathon until just recently.

 Tempo runs are running workouts consisting of efforts at or near your lactate threshold or is the point just below where your body is able to clear lactic acid.